 Smoke Da Greyhound Syndicate Ponzi Scheme No.2

 The ESG&EC proudly endorses the following products and services for their professional, nutritional, therapeutic and social cohesion values ..

-Croydon, May 8, 2016.
-President Love has released the club's latest audited post-tournament accounts.
+The club has released it's latest audited post-tournament accounts.

 Davidson Love III